alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * goods, technology or services or components designed or modified for military use (for example vehicles, aircraft or marine craft, imaging equipment, armoured protective equipment, cryptographic technology or training materials for a weapons system)
 * ‘dual use’ items - goods, technology, documents or diagrams which meet certain technical standards and could be used for military or civilian purposes (for example nuclear materials, chemical agents, electronics, computer or telecommunications equipment, sensors, lasers, machine tools, navigation and avionics equipment, marine technology or aerospace technology)

-The the UK strategic export control lists also cover the transfer of information that could be used for military or dual use purposes.
+The UK strategic export control lists also cover the transfer of information that could be used for military or dual use purposes.
 For example:

 * technical or training manuals
 * diagrams or blueprints